Ultimate Guide to Small Business

 Business Line of Credit

 A business line of credit is a form of small business financing in which an entrepreneur has cash available to draw upon whenever it's needed.
 It's like having a guarantee from the bank that money will be available for you to borrow if and when you need it.
-The line of credit provides access to funds quickly.
-When needed, a business owner taps into the credit line.
+When needed, a business owner taps into the credit line and withdraws however much money is necessary.
 Interest is paid only on the amount of money that has been borrowed.
-Business owners like this type of small business financing because of its flexibility and because the interest rates charged tend to be much lower than the rates of business credit cards, which can approach 19 percent APR (annual percentage rate) or higher.
+Business owners like this type of small business financing because of its flexibility and because its interest rates tend to be much lower than the rates of business credit cards, which can approach 19 percent APR (annual percentage rate) or higher.

-But while a business line of credit sounds like a perfect option for any business owner, the reality is that these are very difficult to acquire for most entrepreneurs.
+But while a business line of credit sounds like a perfect option for any business owner, the reality is that these are very difficult to acquire.
 Only certain types of businesses will be able to get approval for a line of credit, and they'll have to maintain excellent credit scores in order to keep the line of credit open.

 Equipment financing is exactly what it sounds like.
-A business owner borrows money to buy a piece of equipment and pays it back over a pre-defined period.
+A business owner borrows money to buy a piece of equipment and pays it back over a certain period.
 With this type of funding, the equipment is put up as collateral.
 In case of default, the lender can take possession of the equipment and sell it to recoup the loss.
+That safety for the lender means equipment loans often come with attractive interest rates.

 Accounts Receivable Financing